 Courses, webinars, and workshops

-Many mental health professionals and organizations run online courses, webinars, and workshops on specific issues, such as stress management, anxiety, and depression.
+Many mental health professionals and organizations run online courses, webinars, and workshops about specific topics, such as stress management, anxiety, and depression.

-Many different mobile apps are available to support those with mental health concerns.
+Many mobile apps are available to support individuals with mental health conditions.
 Some offer information and tips, while others provide tools for mental well-being, such as guided meditation.

-Apps are also available that enable people to connect with trained therapists or peers experiencing similar issues.
+In addition, some apps allow people to connect with trained therapists or peers who are experiencing similar issues.

-Many apps, both paid and free, are available in the Apple and Google Play stores.
-The Anxiety and Depression Association of America also provide a list of mental health apps.
+Many apps are available in the Apple and Google Play stores.
+Insurance plans may cover paid versions of these apps.
+The Anxiety and Depression Association of America provides a list of mental health apps.

 Low cost counseling

 Some therapists charge a lower-than-usual hourly fee to make their services more affordable.
 They might advertise this as low cost counseling or sliding-scale therapy.
 These services may take place online.

 Lists of local or regional therapists who offer this may be available from insurance providers or mental health directories.